-Full Title: Assessment of movement patterns and critical habitat for coastal and continental shelf small cetaceans in the Gulf of Mexico using newly developed remote satellite tagging techniques.
+Full Title: Assessment of movement patterns and critical habitat for coastal and continental shelf small cetaceans in the Gulf of Mexico using newly developed remote satellite tagging techniques: Part 2

-This project will develop a new and innovative approach for attaching satellite tags to small cetaceans without having to capture them.
+This project is developing a new and innovative approach for attaching satellite tags to small cetaceans without having to capture them.

-The Team: Brian Balmer (Lead Investigator, National Marine Mammal Foundation, email@example.com), Andrew Westgate (University of North Carolina Wilmington), Keith Mullin (NOAA), Teri Rowles (NOAA), Wayne McFee (NOAA), and Cynthia Smith (National Marine Mammal Foundation)
+The Team: Michael Moore and Jason Kapit (Lead Investigators, Woods Hole Oceanographic Institution, email@example.com, firstname.lastname@example.org), Randall Wells (Chicago Zoological Society), Lori Schwacke (National Marine Mammal Foundation), Andrew Westgate (University of North Carolina Wilmington), and Cynthia Smith (National Marine Mammal Foundation)

 Technical Monitor: Laura Engleby (firstname.lastname@example.org) and Jenny Litz (email@example.com)